The Policy team is responsible for the Chamber’s representation structure and activities, some of which include:

 Research and surveys

-The Policy team regularly gathers the views of members on business issues, through its Quarterly Economic Surveys, annual surveys on crime and transportation, and one-off surveys on issues such as skills and post office closures.
+The Policy team regularly gathers the views of members on business issues, through its Quarterly Economic Surveys, annual surveys, and occasional surveys on issues such as skills or transportation.
 The results are distributed to members, relevant local and national organisations and local politicians.